-Ten facts about Lyme disease every dog owner needs to know
+Let’s take a look at ten facts about Lyme disease every dog parent needs to know.

 1. Dogs all over the world contract Lyme disease.

 Lyme disease is not just a U.S. problem.
-According to Dr. Marconi, there are three variants of Lyme that are rapidly spreading into Canada and Europe—possibly due to migratory birds carrying the infected ticks to far-off places and across the ocean.
+Variants of Lyme have spread into Canada and Europe.
+This is possibly due to migratory birds carrying the infected ticks to far-off places and across the ocean.

-Lyme is named for Lyme, Connecticut, and while we typically think of the northeast as being a hotbed for Lyme cases, every state in the country has reported documented cases.
+Lyme is named for Lyme, Connecticut.
+While we typically think of the northeast and upper midwest as being a hotbed for Lyme cases, every state in the country has reported documented cases.

-There is a misnomer that because I live in X state, my dog can’t have Lyme disease.
-People make the same mistake, assuming they are safe based on geography.
+People may mistakenly assume they are safe from Lyme based on geography.
 Sadly, nothing could be further from the truth for both dogs and their human owners.

-The Companion Animal Parasite Council (CAPC) is a non-profit organization dedicated to reducing the number of parasites in dogs and cats and reducing the risk of transmitting these parasites and diseases to humans.
+The Companion Animal Parasite Council (CAPC) is a non-profit organization dedicated to reducing the number of parasites in dogs and cats, as well as reducing the risk of transmitting these parasites and diseases to humans.
+It is my go-to resource for information about parasites of all kinds.

-Based on research from the CAPC, Dr. Marconi shared there are around 915,000 antibody-positive Lyme disease tests in dogs annually.
+Based on research from the CAPC, there are around 915,000 antibody-positive Lyme disease tests in dogs annually.
 Let that sink in.
 There are almost a million positive Lyme tests in dogs every year!

 2. Lyme disease exposure in dogs is cheap and easy to diagnose.

 What do I mean by “Lyme disease exposure”?
-I say exposure here because the tests we use to “diagnose” Lyme disease actually detect antibodies in dogs, proving that they have been exposed to natural Lyme infection and their immune system has responded.
-However, most of these dogs are what we call “assymptomatic”—90% will never develop clinical signs.
+I say exposure here because the tests vets routinely use to “diagnose” Lyme disease actually detect antibodies in dogs, proving that they have been exposed to natural Lyme infection and their immune system has responded.
+However, most of these dogs are asymptomatic—up to 90% will never develop clinical signs.

 While that is great news, recognizing that a patient has been exposed is super helpful to me in caring for their health (present and future).
 One of the reasons is that dogs with Lyme disease can develop joint inflammation and arthritis that is not readily apparent.
-Knowing a dog has tested Lyme positive puts me on guard to be hypervigilant about subtle clinical signs.
+Knowing a dog has tested Lyme positive puts me on guard to be hyper-vigilant about subtle clinical signs of Lyme.

-Incidentally, nothing like the SNAP 4Dx test exists for humans, so the road to a human diagnosis is often more complicated.
+Incidentally, these tests are not available for humans.
+So the road to a human diagnosis is often more complicated.

 However, if your dog is positive, you are also at risk because you and your dog live and play in the same places.
 So if your dog tests positive, it’s a red flag to indicate that you should be concerned about exposure for you and your family as well.